ngaox/ngaox/projects/seo/README.md

 // ...
 ```

-## Loaders
+# Loaders

-Ngaox Seo comes with support of **loader** concept wich is a function that `SeoModule` call whenever navigating to route on the app & it pass it a `NavigationEnd` event & an `Injector` and expect `PageSeoData` object to be returned that represent the SeoData for the current page.
+Ngaox Seo comes with support of **loader** concept which is a function that `SeoModule` call whenever navigating to route on the app & it pass it a `NavigationEnd` event & an `Injector` and expect `PageSeoData` object to be returned that represent the SeoData for the current page.

 ```ts
 import { Injector } from '@angular/core';